What is a Discovery Flight? The Complete Guide

 Advanced Flight Tactics

-The Instructor’s Role in Guided Maneuvers
+The Instructor’s Role

 Safety Protocols: Ensuring a Smooth Experience